RenatoExpert/shuei-docs/en/user/README.md

 It has an intuitive GUI (Graphical User Interface) that shows the gadgets with colors.
 Just one click is enough to shut them up or down.

+You can just access like a website in a browser, or download it for your favorite device.
+Shuei Client may be installed in both mobile and pc devices.